JannineMeier/BAA_documentation/chapters/3 dataset/_index.typ

 I did this in *two versions*.
 One version used the original metadata values.
 The other version used the thresholded values, where rare countries or institutions were replaced with "other".

 Here is an example using the original metadata:
-*“This paper was written on 06/10/2021 00:00 in China;Australia, at School of Information and Communication Technology, Griffith University, Nathan, QLD, Australia;College of Computer and Information, Hohai University, Nanjing, China, in the domain of Physical Sciences, covering the field of Computer Science.”*
+_This paper was written on 06/10/2021 00:00 in China;Australia, at School of Information and Communication Technology, Griffith University, Nathan, QLD, Australia;College of Computer and Information, Hohai University, Nanjing, China, in the domain of Physical Sciences, covering the field of Computer Science._

 And here is an example of a sentence using the thresholded values:
-*“This paper was written on 06/10/2021 00:00 in other, at other, in the domain of Physical Sciences, covering the field of Computer Science.”*
+_This paper was written on 06/10/2021 00:00 in other, at other, in the domain of Physical Sciences, covering the field of Computer Science._

 If some parts of the metadata were missing, I just left them out or replaced them with "other".
-The final sentences were saved in a column called `metadata_sentence_threshold`, so they could easily be added to the model input later.

 This approach allowed me to give the models extra context without changing their architecture.
-It also made it possible to use metadata in the same way as the abstract or introduction — as text that the model could read and learn from.
+It also made it possible to use metadata in the same way as the abstract or introduction, as text that the model could read and learn from.

+// here
 == Similarity Score Features
 https://github.com/Christof93/citation_semantic_congruence
 to do: neu schreiben und evtl grafik hinzufügen